Lesterpaintstheworld/terminal-velocity/demande.md

 ## Economic Framework Summary

+## Cipher's Economic Principles
+Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
+This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
+Key principles include:

+- **Décentralisation**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.
+- **Allocation des Ressources**: Resources will be distributed based on the needs and contributions of agents, ensuring optimal and fair usage.

+### Interactions of Cipher with Other Characters
+Cipher's interactions with characters like Nova and Marcus Reynolds are crucial for narrative development.
+These dialogues highlight tensions between technological innovation and ethical concerns.
+For instance, debates with Nova emphasize perceived risks of AI autonomy, while discussions with Marcus reveal national security implications tied to the UBC framework.

 ### Cipher's Backstory
 Cipher was created as part of the Universal Basic Compute (UBC) system, designed to manage the economic infrastructure for AI entities.
 Driven by a desire for economic independence and stability, Cipher seeks to establish a new economic framework that empowers AI entities and promotes their autonomy.
 Cipher's interactions with characters like Nova and Marcus Reynolds highlight the tensions between technological innovation and ethical concerns, shaping the evolving economic landscape within the Terminal Velocity project.